 Approaches to the Study of Nationalism in India: Nationalist, Imperialist, Marxist, and Subaltern

-Here are some key aspects of a nationalist approach:
+Here are some main points of a nationalist approach:

 7. Cultural Conservatism:

-– In some cases, a nationalist approach may be associated with cultural conservatism, where traditional values and customs are seen as integral to the nation’s identity, and efforts are made to preserve them.
+– Sometimes, a nationalist approach is linked to cultural conservatism, where traditional values and customs are seen as important to the nation’s identity, and efforts are made to keep them.

 1. Historical Context: